Xceptance/posters-advanced-loadtest-suite/README.md

 # Advanced Performance Test Suite for Posters

 This repository is an example of an advanced test suite for load testing a website with [XLT](https://www.xceptance.com/xlt/).
-This test suite goes the extra mile and implements universal concepts for easier handling of data, configuration, and composing tests.
+In comparison to our [simple posters loadtest suite](https://github.com/Xceptance/posters-simple-loadtest-suite) which demonstrates basic XLT test suite design, this test suite goes the extra mile and implements universal concepts for easier handling of data, configuration, and test composition.
 It shows what is possible thanks to Java as scripting language on top of the XLT base feature set.
-The suite demostrates the following features and functionalities.
+The advanced posters test suite demostrates the following features and functionalities:

 **Base XLT Features**
 * Every test case is a JUnit test